 Please note that incomplete applications will not be reviewed.
 Applications that have not been verified through PTCAS by November 9, 2020 will not be considered

 Yes, the PTCAS form must be completed by all references and submitted by the individual providing the reference through PTCAS.

 We require two letters of recommendation and recommend that one be from a licensed PT.

 Please review our reference requirements, and note that we do NOT accept letters from family, friends, or clergy.

 Please attempt to describe the setting you observed as best as possible by using the ‘other’ category.
 You may note key words such as: pediatrics, school system, home health, vestibular, spinal cord injury, traumatic brain injury, pelvic health, workers comp, etc.

 The number of hours accrued will not influence admissions decisions.

 Rather than looking for pure volume of hours, we are looking for the quality of the experience, a variety of settings, and what you learned from your observations.
 You are encouraged to comment on meaningful observation experiences in essays and in interviews.

-One of your required references must be from a PT.
+It is recommended that one of your references be a PT.
 This PT may need enough time with you to adequately reflect your strengths in their reference.
-This may necessitate more than the 15-hour observation minimum.

 Our most competitive applicants take multiple upper division courses.